 To ensure a strong glue joint it’s essential that the two broken edges are perfectly clean, free from dirt and grease, and from previous adhesives.
 If the crack occurs along a previous break it is highly likely that old adhesive will be present.

 Different adhesives need different solvents for removal.
-In practice, a combination of dissolving and picking or cutting away the old glue with a chisel or Exacto-knife is the best approach.
-Superglue (cyanoacrylates) dissolves in acetone and rubber cement needs a commercial paint-stripper.
-Epoxies will loosen with heat but need a strong product like “Attack” Epoxy Adhesive remover for dissolving although “Goof Off” can sometimes be effective.
-In all cases, be sure to test an inconspicuous small area before proceeding and take care to read instructions and follow safety precautions when using strong chemicals.
+In practice, a combination of dissolving and picking or cutting away the old glue with a chisel or Exacto knife is the best approach.
+Superglue (cyanoacrylates) dissolves in acetone and rubber cement needs a commercial paint stripper.
+Epoxies will loosen with heat but need a strong product like “Attack” Epoxy Adhesive Remover (available here on Amazon) for dissolving although “Goof Off” can sometimes be effective.
+In all cases, be sure to test an inconspicuous small area before proceeding and take care to read instructions, and follow safety precautions when using strong chemicals.

 Optional “Biscuit” Jointing

-Marble is relatively soft and can easily be ground away using an angle grinder.
+Marble is soft (Moh’s hardness 3) and can easily be ground away using an angle grinder.
 Mark the two edges so that biscuit grooves correspond on opposite sides of the join.
 Be sure to wear goggles and a dust mask and also take great care not to chip the slab surface by cutting too close to the edges.

 After cutting the biscuits, brush off all the dust and wipe down the surfaces with rubbing alcohol or acetone (these evaporate without residue), in preparation for gluing.